fbpx

 Its flower color class is light pink (see more light pink varieties).
 The flowers are quite full and have a moderate scent, usually blooming in a solitary habit rather than in clusters.
 Not only does this rose look beautiful when in bloom, but it also produces delicious fragrant hips that can be used to make teas and jams.

 Rose societies around the world recognize the New Dawn’s place in history as one of the most popular roses ever developed.
-It continues to remain a favorite among gardeners due to its hardiness and low maintenance needs, making it perfect for novice green thumbs who don’t want their efforts wasted on difficult plants.
+It continues to remain a favorite among gardeners due to its hardiness and low maintenance needs.

 Queen elizabeth rose